-If you have made the decision to invest in leather chairs, a leather couch, or a lounge suite for your home, our experts have some great tips on how to take care of it.
+If you have made the decision to invest in leather chairs, a leather couch, a lounge suite for your home or leather cushions for your boat, our experts have some great tips on how to take care of it.
 From general maintenance to cleaning up a spill or stain, these tips and cleaning steps can help keep your leather upholstery looking its best for longer.

 If the worst happens and you do have a red wine, coffee, other household liquid, incident, follow these steps to help reduce the risk of staining your leather furniture.